 Bishnupur is a town in West Bengal and is famous for its terracotta architecture and has ones dating back 1600s.
 One can witness fine architectural beauties during a visit to Bishnupur.
 Bishnupur comes under the Bankura district of West Bengal.
 Bishnupur was once ruled under the Gupta Dynasty by local kings who paid tribute to Samudra Gupta.
 Bishnupur's population is constituted of Bengalis and the whole town is maintained to keep its glory intact.

-- Your tour will begin at around 6:30 am from your Kolkata residence/hotel, you will be meeting your guide/host for the day.
+- Your tour will begin at around 6:30 AM from your Kolkata residence/hotel where you will be meeting your guide/host for the day.

 - Post which you will be driven to Bishnupur on a well-maintained car.

 - You will arrive in the beautiful town of Bishnupur at around 10:00 AM, post which your day's tour will begin.

 - You will be visiting most of the famous temples in the town including the Rasmancha first temple built by Bir Hambir.
 It is a quaint pyramidal structure marked by huge, stepped masonry and a composite Chala type roof, designed as a stage.

 - Our guide will tell you the story of how a tyrannical Malla King converted to Gaudiya Vaishnavism and how that provided the impetus for terracotta art to flourish in the 16th and 17th-century in Bishnupur.

 - Most of the temples in the town are dedicated to Lord Krishna.